catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ---

-designer: can style to his hearts content
+designer (power user): can style to his hearts content

-user: can be offered a library of complex content styles
+user (beginner): can be offered a library of helpful content styles

 ---